fortify/github-action/README.md

 <!-- START-INCLUDE:env-fod-package.md -->

 **`EXTRA_PACKAGE_OPTS`** - OPTIONAL
-By default, this action runs `scancentral package -o package.zip` to package application source code. he `EXTRA_PACKAGE_OPTS` environment variable can be used to specify additional packaging options.
+By default, this action runs `scancentral package -o package.zip` to package application source code.
+The `EXTRA_PACKAGE_OPTS` environment variable can be used to specify additional packaging options.

 If FoD Software Composition Analysis has been purchased and configured on the applicable release, you'll need to pass the `-oss` option through this environment variable to generate and package the additional dependency files required.